Let's go see the natural Akita cedars [2] A forest of natural Akita cedars with giant trees over 200 years old

 80 huge cedar trees line the left and right of Kinpu Shrine

-The " Kinpo Shrine Cedar Row " has 41 trees on the left side of the approach and 39 on the right, many of which are giant trees up to about 30m in height and are estimated to be between 100 and 400 years old.
-The cedar trees lining the approach are said to be an artificial forest, but the spacing between the trees is uneven and many of them are still small, so it is thought that this may be a natural forest.
+KinpoShrinehas 41 trees on the left side of the approach to the shrine and 39 on the right side.
+Many of the trees are giants reaching about 30 meters in height, and their estimated age is said to be between 100 and 400 years.
+The cedars lining the approach to the shrine are said to be an artificial forest, but the trees are spaced haphazardly and there are many still small trees, leading some to believe that it may be a natural forest.

 Kinpu Shrine is a historic shrine said to have been founded 1,300 years ago, with the worship hall built before the Edo period and the Niomon Gate built towards the end of the Edo period.
 The Niomon Gate houses two Nio statues carved from a single giant cedar tree.
-The "Cedar Row at Kinpu Shrine" is a designated natural monument of Akita Prefecture, and the worship hall, Niomon Gate, Nio statues and Chikaramochi statues of Kinpu Shrine are designated tangible cultural properties of Senboku.
+The "Cedar Row at Kinpu Shrine" is a designated natural monument of Akita Prefecture, and the worship hall, Niomon Gate, Nio statues and Chikaramochi statues of Kinpu Shrine are designated tangible cultural properties of Senboku

 Information about the cedar trees at Kinpu Shrine